-One thing you can always count on during the Black Friday sales extravaganza are headphones deals.
+One thing you can always count on during the Christmas sales are headphones deals.
 Lots of headphones deals.

 And, one brand that always crops up with good savings is Sennheiser.
 We've already found discounts on some of its most accomplished five-star pairs, including in-ear, Bluetooth and noise-cancelling options.

-You'll find these in the list below, but if you want to spread your search further afield across more brands, try consulting our longer list of the best Black Friday headphones deals.
+You'll find these in the list below, but if you want to spread your search further afield across more brands, try consulting our longer list of the best headphones deals.

 In-ear headphone deals